parttimehacker/diystatus/README.md

 # diystatus
-Do It Yourself Home Automation System server status monitor for Raspberry Pi written in Python3.
+Do It Yourself server status monitor for Raspberry Pi written in Python3.
 Computes CPU utilization as a percent, CPU temperature in celsius and free disk space in GB.
 - Publishes metrics every 10 minutes
 - Uses host name to create MQTT topics